Open-Transactions/protocol-docs/spec/SectionFormat.md

 All subsequent lines define the payload.
 Line endings are normalized to `\n`.

-The dash-space escape sequence (ASCII `0x2d 0x20`) must be removed from the beginning of a line before adding it to the payload.

-A document MUST NOT contain lines starting with two dashes that are not section markers.

 An unterminated section is illegal.
+Section termination is defined separately for each section type.

 ### Content Section

 The first section in a document is the content section.
 The type specifier must start with the character sequence `SIGNED`.
-Lines preceding the content section are ignored.

-The content section is ended by the start of a signature section or `EOF`.
+The content section is terminated by the start of a signature section or `EOF`.

 ### Signature Section

 A signature section is defined by a section whose type specifier ends with `SIGNATURE`.

-A signature section must be ended by a line that starts with a dash (ASCII `0x2d`).
+Signature sections are terminated the _section end marker_: `-----END $type -----`

 ### Sample Document